Virtual plane-wave imaging via Marchenko redatuming: Numerical Examples

-We apply or new imaging condition to the model discussed in the previous section.
-In this case we sample in depth every 5 meters, and consequently to image the entire domain we employ 400 hundred areal sources.
-The migration associated with the imaging condition in (\ref{migration_imaging}) is shown in Figure \ref{Imaging_1}(a).
-Each interface is properly imaged, while no multiples-related artefacts are present.
-Only a dipping layer in the bottom of the model is partially poorly imaged (red arrow in Figure \ref{Imaging_1}(a)).
-However,others structures with similar geometry are properly imaged (blue arrows in Figure \ref{Imaging_1}(a)).
-Multiples-related artefacts, on the other hand, contaminate the image if we migrate the up-going response associated with the same areal sources obtained through standard wavefield extrapolation (Figure \ref{Imaging_1}(b)).
-Note that in the migration step the same smooth models depicted in Figure \ref{true_model}(c) and (d) employed for Marchenko redatuming were used.
+We apply our new imaging condition to the model discussed in the previous section.
+In this case we sample in depth every 5 meters, and consequently to image the entire domain we employ 400 virtual areal sources.
+Note that imaging the whole model at a 5 meters sampling rate using other Marchenko schemes would involve the computation and migration of up to 400*1200 virtual point-source responses, which would require considerable CPU or RAM resources.
+An exhaustive analysis about the computational burden of the Marchenko method as an imaging tool can be found in \cite{behura2014autofocus}.
+The migration associated with the imaging condition in equation (\ref{migration_imaging}) is shown in Figure \ref{Imaging_1}(a).
+Each interface is properly imaged, while no multiple-related artefacts are present.
+Only a dipping layer in the bottom of the model is relatively poorly imaged (red arrow in Figure \ref{Imaging_1}(a)), partially due to its smaller impedance contrast.
+In any case, others structures with similar geometry are properly imaged (blue arrows in Figure \ref{Imaging_1}(a)).
+Multiple-related artefacts, on the other hand, contaminate the image if we migrate the up-going response associated with the same areal sources obtained through standard one-way wavefield extrapolation (Figure \ref{Imaging_1}(b)).
+Note that in the migration step the same smooth models depicted in Figure \ref{true_model}(c) and (d) employed for Marchenko redatuming were used. \\

-While we have shown here two-dimensional imaging results, we expect the performances of this method to be similarly good also for three-dimensional examples, for which the benefit in terms of computational efficiency would become even more important.
+We further investigate the potential and limitations of the Marchenko plane wave imaging scheme by considering a more complex subsurface model (Figure \ref{2D_model}(a) and (b)).
+Differently from the medium of the first experiment (Figure \ref{true_model}), the model considered here comprises dipping structures and diffractors.
+We follow the same imaging strategy discussed for the first numerical experiment, i.e. we initially compute Marchenko areal-source-responses for a set of evenly spaced (sampling every 5 meters in depth) horizontal boundaries and we then apply the redatuming and imaging condition discussed in equation (\ref{migration_imaging}).
+As for the previous experiment, we employ smooth velocity and density distributions both for the Marchenko and migration steps (Figure \ref{2D_model}(c) and (d)).